 Traditional wine racks are no longer adequate for professional wine collectors after a certain point.
 You'll need a technique to store your wine bottles in a more carefully controlled setting if you're buying pricey, sensitive wines that require just the proper conditions for aging to get the most out of them.

-Wine coolers are designed to keep your wines at the ideal temperature for optimal aging.
-However, in many households, finding space for a second refrigerator might be difficult (even as many wine coolers are on the smaller size).
+wine fridges are designed to keep your wines at the ideal temperature for optimal aging.
+However, in many households, finding space for a second refrigerator might be difficult (even as many wine fridges are on the smaller size).

 Undercounter wine refrigerators are more difficult to install and cost more than freestanding models, but they become a more integrated part of your house.
 They also help you preserve floor space and keep the fridge hidden away where no one will bump against or trip over it if your kitchen is already cramped.

-A built-in wine cooler makes sense even if you're not a dedicated wine collector.
-Built-in wine coolers are excellent for keeping a few extra cold bottles on hand for when you have visitors coming over, even for wine aficionados who haven't reached that level of connoisseurship.
+A built-in wine fridge makes sense even if you're not a dedicated wine collector.
+Built-in wine fridge is excellent for keeping a few extra cold bottles on hand for when you have visitors coming over, even for wine aficionados who haven't reached that level of connoisseurship.